Lynette-Pinto/Advanced-File-Transfer-and-Data-Processing-System/README.md

-# Morphus Data
+# DataMorph

- **Morphus Data** is a secure, scalable application designed to automate and manage data transfers between various sources and destinations using configurable pipelines.
+ **DataMorph* is a secure, scalable application designed to automate and manage data transfers between various sources and destinations using configurable pipelines.
 The `MorphusInstaller.sh`  simplifies deployment and management of Morphus Data application using Docker and Docker Compose.
 It offers guided setup and CLI-based lifecycle control.

 ---